 In Pursuit of Gold

-Gold, the purest form of wealth has always remained as money throughout the history of mankind.
-In all the civilisations, it has been viewed as a symbol of wealth, prosperity, and power.
-The desire for it distrusted many cultures while it was a growth status for others!
+Gold, the purest form of wealth, has always remained as the standard bearer for money throughout the history of mankind.
+Across civilisations, it has been viewed as a symbol of wealth, prosperity, and power.

-In the Mesopotamian Civilization, gold believed to be the flesh of the Sun God- Ra and Pharaohs had huge stores of gold.
-The Egyptians considered it as the symbol of eternal life.
-Kings and people with religious significance were buried in caskets known as sarcophagus made out of solid gold.
+The ancient Mesopotamians regarded gold as the flesh of the Sun God Ra while the Egyptians viewed it as the symbol of eternal life.
+Pharaohs had huge stores of gold.
+Kings and people who held temporal or spiritual powers were buried in caskets known as sarcophagus, which was made out of solid gold.
 Their bodies were covered with jewellery and sacred necklaces.

 Gold was first discovered in placer deposits.
 Placer is an accumulation of valuable minerals formed by gravity separation during the breakdown of old rocks.

-The Britishlootfrom -Canada, Australia, South Africa and India- gave the world numerous wars which brought humanity under threat.
+The British colonial loot from Canada, Australia, South Africa, and India gave the world numerous wars and conflicts.

-Further, the purity of the gold can be tested at anywhere at zero cost.
-Imagine, how do you can test a foreign counterfeit note?
-The other reason is, the supply of gold is always stable.
-The invention of the new mine itself takes centuries.
-But, you can print your currency and debase its value.
-Gold always has one grade and thus it is single pricing, i.e. it is very liquid.
-In the case of diamond or oil, you have to deal with numerous grades and quality.
-Beyond all, gold has a universal appeal.
-It means it has great flexibility and trust.
-No other metal so far recognised across the world.
+Further, the purity of gold can be tested anywhere at zero cost.
+Besides, gold always has one grade.
+In the case of diamond or oil, you have to deal with numerous grades and levels of quality.
+Above all, gold has universal appeal.
+It means it has great flexibility and is imbued with trust.

 INDIA-THE TRUE GOLD TRADER

-In the year 2011, India imported more gold than any other country—about 1,000 tonnes, or a fifth of global annual supply.
+In 2011, India imported more gold than any other country — about 1,000 tonnes or a fifth of annual global supplies.
 That is the same amount that sits in the central bank vaults of Switzerland.
-So, why do Indians love gold?
+Why do Indians love gold?

 For much of the last 2000 years of recorded history, India has been the largest buyer of gold.
-Roman historian, Pliny, lamented some 1800 years ago, how India, the sink of precious metals, was draining from Rome.
+Roman historian Pliny lamented some 1800 years ago, how India, then regarded as the sink of precious metals, was draining the precious metal out of Rome.
 India’s love affair with gold apparently has its roots in the global spice trade during the years of the Roman Empire.
-Kerala, and in particular Kochi, was a key port among the channels of trade and frequented not only by Roman ships but also by Greeks, Jews, Arabs and Chinese.
-The foreign merchants and their customers back home were so besotted with Indian pepper, cardamom and cinnamon that they were quite happy to part with increasing amounts of gold in exchange.
+Kochi was a key port of call among frequented not only by Roman ships but also by Greeks, Jews, Arabs, and Chinese.
+The foreign merchants and their customers back home were so besotted with Indian pepper, cardamom, and cinnamon that they were quite happy to part with increasing amounts of gold in exchange for the prized Indian spices.

-Keralite’s obsession for gold jewellery is quite famous.
-From the birth of a child to a birthday, an engagement and of course the biggest occasion- wedding reception, Malayalee needs this glittering metal.
+Keralite’s obsession for gold jewellery is famous.
+From the birth of a child to a birthday to an engagement and to the biggest occasion of all, a wedding, the Malayali needs this glittering metal.

-History says Roman and Arab traders landed first in the then port city of Muziris in Kodungallur at Thrissur when global trading of spices first began.
-Later the Cochin port became one among the key ports visited by the foreign traders of spices.
-Keralite who possess gold jewelleries in those days were bound to have had trade relations with the foreigners.
-The prestige that came from owning the precious yellow metal has since then remained and is still a sought-after form of establishing social status and standing.
+History says Roman and Arab traders first landed in the then port city of Muziris in Kodungallur at Thrissur when global trading of spices first began.
+Later, the port of Cochin became one of the key ports visited by foreign spice traders.
+Any Malayali who owned or possessed gold jewellery those days was bound to have had trade relations with these visiting foreigners.
+The prestige that came from owning the precious yellow metal has since then only increased and is still a sought-after object of social status and standing.